 You need to determine your short-term and long-term goals.
-Goals often include things such as being debt free, dream vacation, new car or increased wealth.
+Goals often include things such as being debt free, dream vacation, buying a new car or increased wealth.
 Your goals are just that – yours.
 They do not belong to anyone else.
 No one else can claim them.
-While they may end being similar, they are never completely the same.
+While they may end up being similar, they are never completely the same.

-SETTING GOALS WITH A PARTNER OR SPOUSE
+SETTING GOALS WITH YOUR SPOUSE OR PARTNER

 Sit down with an open mind.
 Each of you should present 1 – 2 financial goals you have that you think would be attainable.
 Make sure you explain why you want to reach it.
 It might have been something you have wanted since you were a teenager or it could be that you can’t stand to cook on that cracked countertop any longer.

 As your partner shares his or her ideas, listen.
 Don’t talk.
 Allow the entire idea to be presented.
 Make a note of what it would cost to reach that goal.

 Once your partner is done, then it is your turn.
 You too will be given the same courtesy to outline your goal and explain why it is important to you.